Mike Tyson has overtaken Floyd Mayweather as the most talked-about boxer in the sport today. All thanks to an incident on a passenger plane.

-Only recently, though, through his cannabis venture, HotBoxin’ Podcast, and link-up with Triller has Mike Tyson gained a younger following.
+Only recently, though, through his cannabis venture, HotBoxin’ Podcast, and being linked to facing talentless YouTubers has “Kid Dynamite” gained a younger following.

-This was a major factor in Tyson making his comeback.
-He wanted to afford the social media generation the opportunity to see him fight.
+It’s a situation that was a significant factor in Tyson making his comeback.
+He wanted to allow the social media generation to see him fight.

 THE RETURN OF THE BADDEST MAN

-Tyson somehow reinvented himself without any real reinvention.
+Tyson somehow reinvented himself without any fundamental reinvention.
 He hasn’t changed.
 He’s just being Mike.